Mschikay/PreferableFace/README.md

 The user chooses the face they like, the back-end will record choices into database.

-I wil display the picture by simple random sampling with replacement(which has not been realised).
+I wil display the picture by simple random sampling with replacement(which has not been realised yet).

 This little project is mainly based on Flask.